Ford Everest: Middle East

-The third-generation Everest was released in the Middle Eastern markets on 10 October 2023, it is powered by a 2.3-litre turbo petrol engine paired to a 10-speed automatic transmission.
+The third-generation Everest was released in the Middle Eastern markets on 10 October 2023, it is powered by a 2.3-litre EcoBoost turbo-petrol engine paired to a 10-speed automatic transmission.
 It is offered in three grades: XLS, XLT, and Limited.

+At the 2025 Liwa International Festival, the Middle Eastern version of the Everest Tremor was revealed.
+Unlike the Everest Tremor sold in Australia, the Middle Eastern version uses a 2.7-litre twin-turbocharged petrol engine from the Ford F-150 and the North American version of the P703 Ford Ranger.
+It produces 310 hp and 400 lb·ft of torque.
+It comes with four-wheel drive as standard and uses the same 10-speed automatic as Australia's Everest Tremor.
+The 2.7-litre version of the Everest Tremor will be exclusive to the Middle East.

 Oceania

 Australia

 The third-generation Everest went on sale in Australia on 12 May 2022, with four trim levels available at launch: Ambiente, Trend, Sport and Platinum.
 For engines, the Ambiente and Trend trims use the 2.0-litre EcoBlue bi-turbo engine, while the Sport and Platinum trims use the 3.0-litre V6 turbo-diesel engine.
 Four-wheel drive is an option for Ambiente and Trend trims which both trims comes standard with two-wheel drive, while the Sport and Platinum trims comes standard with four-wheel drive.
 The Everest was awarded Wheels Car of the Year in 2022, the first Ford vehicle to win Australia's most prestigious new car award since the SX Territory in 2004.
 In October 2022, the Sport 4x2 variant was added to the line-up.
 In May 2023, the Wildtrak model using the 3.0-litre V6 turbo-diesel engine (4x4) was added to the line-up.
 In January 2024, the Trend 4x2 variant was removed from the line-up.
 In August 2024, the off-road focused Tremor model using the 3.0-litre V6 turbo-diesel engine (4x4) was introduced in Australia.
 In August 2025, the two-wheel drive (4x2) Everest variants were discontinued, due to the New Vehicle Efficiency Standard (NVES) regulations and the two-wheel drive (4x2) variants are categorised as passenger vehicles (Type 1 vehicles) under the regulations which are subjected to more stringent restrictions.
 In September 2025, the limited edition Sport Bi-Turbo variant using the 2.0-litre EcoBlue bi-turbo engine was made available limited to 700 units.
+In November 2025, the 2.0-litre EcoBlue bi-turbo was replaced by the single-turbo unit as the base engine option, the 3.0-litre V6 turbo-diesel engine was made available for all trims, and the introduction of the entry-level Active trim replaced both the Ambiente and Trend trims.
+In April 2026, the Wildtrak model using the 3.0-litre V6 turbo-diesel engine (4x4), features orange exterior accents, return to the line-up limited to 1,000 units.